Phonon collapse and anharmonic melting of the 3D charge-density wave in kagome metals: Results and discussion

 Despite addressing anharmonicity as the primary factor in the CDW melting process, the mechanism responsible for the formation of the CDW in $\mathrm{CsV_{3}Sb_{5}}$ remains unclear.
-In order to unveil this issue, we compute both the nesting function and the phonon linewidth given by the electron-phonon interaction along the $AL$ high-symmetry line (HSL), which exhibits the most unstable phonons.
-These two magnitudes are very similar, with the difference that the latter includes the electron-phonon matrix elements but not the former \cite{supplementary}.
-In Fig. \ref{fig:3}(a) we compare these two magnitudes for two modes: the mode responsible for driving the instability (labeled as $\alpha$) and the next most unstable mode (labeled as $\beta$).
-The nesting function displays a prominent peak at the $A$ point, reflecting the highly two-dimensional Fermi surface of $\mathrm{CsV_{3}Sb_{5}}$ (Fig. \ref{fig:1}(b)), along with a smaller peak around $\frac{3}{4}$ $AL$, corresponding to the nesting vector of the van Hove pockets at $k_{z}=0.5$ (Fig. \ref{fig:1}(d)).
+In order to unveil this issue, we compute both the nesting function and the phonon linewidth given by the electron-phonon interaction along the $AL$ high-symmetry line, which exhibits the most unstable phonons.
+These two quantities are very similar, with the difference that the latter includes the electron-phonon matrix elements but not the former as discussed in the supplementary material.
+In Fig. \ref{fig:3}(a) we compare these two quantities for two modes: the mode responsible for driving the instability (labeled as $\alpha$) and the next most unstable mode (labeled as $\beta$).
+The nesting function displays a prominent peak at the $A$ point, reflecting the highly two-dimensional Fermi surface of $\mathrm{CsV_{3}Sb_{5}}$ (Fig. \ref{fig:1}(b)), along with a smaller peak around $\frac{3}{4}$ $AL$, corresponding to the nesting vector between the Van Hove pockets at $k_{z}=0$ and the ones at $k_{z}=0.5$ (Fig. \ref{fig:1}(d)).
 Conversely, the electron-phonon linewidth exhibits a significant increase from nearly zero at the $A$ point to a huge value of approximately $2\ \mathrm{meV}$ at the $L$ point for the $\alpha$ mode, while remaining relatively constant for the $\beta$ mode.
+Table S1 in the supplementary material provides an explicit comparison of the electron-phonon linewidths for all modes at the $M$ and $L$ points, highlighting the significant linewidths of the $L_2^{-}$ and $M_1^{+}$ modes compared to the others.
 These findings further support the idea that the CDW is primarily mediated by the electron-phonon coupling rather than a nesting mechanism, underscoring once again the critical role of lattice effects in this system.